rathrio/punch/README.md

 #### `--edit` and `--format`

-Sometimes you mess up or you just want to manually edit the BRF file.
-For scenarios like these, the `--edit` (`-e`) switch will open up the current BRF file with your default text editor.
+Sometimes you mess up or you just want to manually edit the text file.
+For scenarios like these, the `--edit` (`-e`) switch will open up the current text file with your default text editor.
 You don't have to worry about the totals or indentation when manually editing the file.
 Punch will automatically format the file the next time you add some blocks.
 To trigger formatting by hand, use the